 Now, your thesis statement has been jotted down.
 Next ask yourself these questions before you commence with the writing of your first eBook because you need to be sure you have a very good reason to write it.

-* How dynamic is the content in your book and will it captivate your readers all through the course of
+- How dynamic is the content in your book and will it captivate your readers all through the course of reading your book?

 If you answered yes to these questions, then you can feel confident that writing your first eBook has good potential.